 Nanoparticles made by gas-phase synthesis (flames) are abundant in our everyday lives.
 For example, Carbon Black, the largest flame-made nanomaterial by value and volume (a $15 B industry), is a major component in tires, inks, and batteries.
 On the other hand, soot – a material very similar to carbon black – is a major air pollutant.
 Other examples of flame made nanoparticles that are produced in tons/hour capacities include filamentary titania (TiO2), silica (SiO2), and nickel (Ni) with applications in pigments, cosmetic products, and batteries.

 Detailed knowledge or control of nanoparticle size distribution, morphology, chemical composition, and optical properties are needed to quantify their health and environmental impact or to meet product quality requirements.
-For example, most of Carbon Black is currently made by rich combustion of heavy fuel oil, a century-old process that emits a significant amount of CO2 into the atmosphere.
-Alternative plasma conversion processes are available for large scale decarbonization of hydrocarbons to simultaneously make Carbon Black and Hydrogen.
+For example, most of Carbon Black is currently made by rich combustion of heavy fuel oil, a century-old process with limited yield that emits significant amounts of CO2 into the atmosphere.
+Alternative plasma conversion processes are available for large scale decarbonization of hydrocarbons to for cogeneration of Carbon Black and Hydrogen.
 However, they are not used due to a lack of process control and product selectivity.
 What makes nanoparticle engineering exciting is state-of-the-art diagnostics techniques and computational tools that enable a detailed understanding of the complex relationship between process parameters, particle characteristics, and material performance that creates exciting opportunities to design new processes for selective synthesis of these particles for new applications and novel technologies.

 - Gas-phase synthesis of nanoparticles